 If you use your car for your job or business, you might be able to deduct the costs.
 You can either use a standard mileage rate or the actual-expense method, which is what it actually costs to operate the car for its business-use portion.

-You might be able to deduct business expenses that you incur while traveling for work.
+You might be able to deduct ordinary and necessary expenses you incur while traveling for work.
 Costs could include transportation, meals, lodging and airfare.
 Any expenses that are considered extravagant or lavish don’t qualify for the business travel expenses deduction.

 Under the American opportunity tax credit, you can deduct up to $2,500 per student for four years of postsecondary education.
-If this brings your net tax liability below zero, you can use up to 40% of the credit, or $1,000, as a refund.
+The credit is partially refundable, which means you can get up to 40% of the credit, or $1,000, as a refund if the credit reduces your tax liability to $0.

 The earned income tax credit is a commonly overlooked tax credit for low- to moderate-income individuals.
 Although it’s not considered an IRS deduction, the EITC is a refundable tax credit meant to supplement income.
 For 2020, the maximum amounts range from $538 to $6,660.